 Lord Krishna and His Bal Leela

 Shree Krishna and his Bal Leela are subject of fascination for people of all ages.
-Such was his divine avatar even Lord Shiva came down to Darth in the guise of a sage to get a glimpse of the Lord.
+Such was his divine avatar even Lord Shiva came down in the guise of a sage to get a glimpse of the Lord Krishna.
 As a child, he had everybody wrapped around his finger.

 If we want to taste an essence of what it means when we say Krishna if we want to be touched by the consciousness that we refer to as Krishna, we need Leela.
 Leela means, it is the path of the playful – we explore the most profound and the most serious aspects of life, but playfully.
 Otherwise, Krishna won’t be there – Sadhguru